AMFarhan21/calmmind/README.md

 # 🧘 CalmMind AI

-CalmMind AI is a mental health SaaS app that helps users reflect, explore their thoughts and emotions using AI-powered guidance — via both text and real-time voice conversation.
+CalmMind AI is a mental health SaaS app that helps users reflect, explore their thoughts and emotions using AI-powered guidance — via real-time voice conversation.

 ## 📋 Description